 Welcome to All Sensors “Put the Pressure on Us” blog.
-This blog will bring out pressure sensor aspects in a variety of applications inspired by headlines, consumer and industry requirements, market research, government activities and you.
-This initial blog explores pressure sensing in weather measurements.
+This blog brings out pressure sensor aspects in a variety of applications inspired by headlines, consumer and industry requirements, market research, government activities and you.
+In this blog we’ll discuss pressures at sea level.

 What do you think/Comments?

 Do you have a pressure sensing question?
 Let me know and I’ll address it in an upcoming blog.

 -Dan DeFalco, Marketing Manager, All Sensors Corporation (firstname.lastname@example.org)